Categories

 Mount Tom observation tower (where I took the previous two photos)

-Silhouette of family at Mount Tom
+Silhouette of a family at Mount Tom

 Mount Tom observation tower II